-Before investing in dehumidifiers for your greenhouse, check the ideal growing conditions for each of your plants.
-Dehumidifiers are a good fit for plants that require low humidity, but other plants might thrive in a moister environment.
+Before investing in commercial dehumidifiers for your greenhouse, check the ideal growing conditions for each of your plants.
+Greenhouse dehumidifiers are a good fit for plants that require low humidity, but other plants might thrive in a moister environment.

 Not every source of household mold can be reduced or eliminated with the use of an industrial dehumidifier.
 Some conditions, such as air conditioning condensation, improper plumbing construction or even roof and foundation leaks, are complex problems that should be addressed in a direct and timely manner.

-Nevertheless, dehumidifiers can be powerful tools for addressing the conditions that lead to some of the above situations — most particularly the growth of mold that’s caused by airborne moisture content.
+Nevertheless, industrial dehumidifiers can be powerful tools for addressing the conditions that lead to some of the above situations — most particularly the growth of mold that’s caused by airborne moisture content.

 If you suspect you have such an environment, you can purchase an inexpensive digital hygrometer at any home improvement store.
 Persistent allergic reactions can also be a sign that your living space is conducive to mold growth.

-By introducing a dehumidifier into your moist basement or other living space, you can curb the growth of additional mold.
-With the use of a dehumidifier, you can reduce the humidity to a level of 50%, which is sufficient for halting the growth of mold.
+By introducing a commercial dehumidifier into your moist basement or other living space, you can curb the growth of additional mold.
+With the use of a this unit, you can reduce the humidity to a level of 50%, which is sufficient for halting the growth of mold.
 A further reduction to 35% is even better.

-There are almost as many dehumidifier applications as there are dehumidifier manufacturers.
-As such, you want to pay close attention to a number of factors as you determine which dehumidifier is right for your needs:
+There are almost as many commercial dehumidifier applications as there are dehumidifier manufacturers.
+As such, you want to pay close attention to a number of factors as you determine which unit is right for your needs:

-As mentioned previously, there are two measurement standards for determining the performance of a dehumidifier: AHAM and saturation.
+As mentioned previously, there are two measurement standards for determining the performance of a commercial dehumidifier: AHAM and saturation.

 When you’re choosing the industrial dehumidifier that’s right for your applications, you’ll want to factor in both the relative humidity (which can be measured using a digital hygrometer) and the temperature of the environment in which the unit will be operating.